 Nowadays, those old rituals of access to capital have almost completely collapsed.

-Founders don’t need broker-style relationships to get in the room.
-Instead, you’re likely to find solo investors running to meet a potential investment over coffee or a Zoom chat at all hours.
+How does technology affect investment?
+Founders don’t need broker-style relationships anymore to get in the room.
+Instead, you’re likely to find startup founders running to meet potential investors online via a Zoom chat at all hours.

 As our definition of what an investor looks and functions like expands, so does the funded startup pool itself.
 In Ross’ words: